Using precision coefficients on recurrence times and integrated currents to lower bound the average dissipation rate: Discussion and final remarks

-The structure of inequality Eq.\,\eqref{eq:asymptotic-bound} also opens a route for optimization.
-Since it couples the precision on the integrated current $\mathcal{N}_t$, recurrence-time precision, speed (i.e. the average current $J$), and dissipation rate, it provides a natural framework to study trade-offs among these quantities.
+The structure of inequality \eqref{eq:asymptotic-bound} also opens a route for optimization.
+Since it couples precision on the integrated current $\mathcal{N}_t$, recurrence-time precision, speed (i.e. the average current $J$), and dissipation rate, it provides a natural framework to study trade-offs among these quantities.
 For example, one may tune the rate constants to enhance the output's precision at the expense of higher energetic cost, or analyze the efficiency of molecular clocks and timers in terms of the balance between accuracy and dissipation.
 Such applications highlight how fluctuation-based bounds can go beyond inference and might serve as design principles for nonequilibrium processes.

+Because the bound Eq.\,\eqref{eq:asymptotic-bound} is expressed in terms of observable fluctuations, it provides a tangible route to quantify dissipation in complex systems where affinities or full state information remain hidden.
 The practical implications are broad.
-In biophysics, steady currents and recurrence-time distributions are often experimentally accessible, thanks to single-molecule tracking techniques, especially for rotary molecular motors (such as the F$_1$-ATPase motor \cite{watanabe2008effect,mishima2025efficiently}) and transporters \cite{wirth2023minflux,deguchi2023direct,pietzonka2016universal}.
+In biophysics, for instance, steady currents and recurrence-time distributions are often experimentally accessible, thanks to single-molecule tracking techniques, especially for rotary molecular motors (such as the F$_1$-ATPase motor \cite{yasuda1998f1,watanabe2008effect,PhysRevLett.104.218103,mishima2025efficiently}) and transporters \cite{svoboda1993direct,coppin1997load,nishiyama2002chemomechanical,carter2005mechanics,pietzonka2016universal,wirth2023minflux,deguchi2023direct}.
 Furthermore, the randomness of catalytic sites in single-molecule enzymology is central in the field of statistical kinetics \cite{schnitzer1995statistical,moffitt2014extracting,moffitt2010methods}.
-Because the bound Eq.\,\eqref{eq:asymptotic-bound} is expressed in terms of observable fluctuations, it provides a tangible route to quantify dissipation in complex systems where affinities or full state information remain hidden.
+Systems of this type constitute potential test benches of our results, provided that an $\alpha\leftrightarrow\beta$ channel be identifiable and observable (e.g. associated with stepping events in processive motors, or with reactive events of product formation in enzymatic catalysis), a condition that is explicitly invoked in some theoretical models \cite{liepelt2007kinesin,kolomeisky2007molecular}.